 - It's Included:

-- Accommodations for 2 nights at the Superior First-Class Grand Hotel Sitea or similar in Torino, and 3 nights at the First-Class Astoria Hotel or similar in Stresa
+- Accommodations for 2 nights at the Superior First-Class Grand Hotel Sitea or similar in Torino, and 3 nights in the Superior Tourist-Class Milan Speranza Au Lac Hotel or similar in Stresa

 - 6 meals: 5 breakfasts and 1 dinner